TeamRizu/outfox-wiki/content/user-guide/config/folders.md

 ### Themes

 Themes determine the look, feel, and functionality of the game.

-Themes compatible with StepMania 5.0.12 and 5.1 are also compatible with OutFox, while themes from older versions or StepMania 5.2 won't.
+Themes compatible with StepMania 5.0.12 and 5.1 are compatible with Project OutFox.

 ```
 Themes